akabe/ocaml-numerical-analysis/README.md

   [vanishing gradient](http://en.wikipedia.org/wiki/Vanishing_gradient_problem).
   After 2006, [Hinton](http://www.cs.toronto.edu/~hinton/) et al. proposed some epoch‐making approaches to solve the problems and accomplished surprisingly high performance.
-The newer techniques are also known as *deep learning*.)
+The newer techniques are known as *deep learning*.)
   The following default setting is for classification.
 If you want to use this for regression, you should change the activation function of the output layer to a linear function, and the error function to sum of squared errors.